Hi, I'm Manuel.

 My work

 I try to make maps for projects that matter.
-My work started off at university, and I love to support researchers big and small with the spatial representation of their work.
+My work started off at university, and I love to support researchers big and small with geographic questions in their work, or with representing their findings on a map.

 I’ve come to know that maps are not just a tool for understanding and planning, but have also been used for (abuse of) power and control.
 I try to be mindful of this history, learn more about it and question how we can go forward together.